Background pattern

 Inform your doctor if you are pregnant or think you may be pregnant.

-Do not interrupt treatment with Pirazinamida Prodes without consulting your doctor
+Do not interrupt treatment with Pirazinamida Prodes without consulting your doctor.

-Other medications and Pirazinamida Prodes
+Other Medications and Pirazinamida Prodes

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication.

 Pirazinamida may affect or be affected by other medications.
 For example:

-If you are pregnant, think you may be pregnant, or intend to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.
 Your doctor will determine if it is possible to continue treatment with this medication during pregnancy.

-Driving and operating machines
+Driving and Using Machines

-Pirazinamida Prodes contains lactose
+Pirazinamida Prodes Contains Lactose

 This medication contains lactose.
-If your doctor has indicated that you have an intolerance to certain sugars, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

-Pirazinamida Prodes contains sodium
+Pirazinamida Prodes Contains Sodium

 This medication contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially "sodium-free".